 For the with project mitigation, separate model runs for the least and most optimal sites were set up, and salinity values associated with those sites entered.
 In this exercise, the acreage required to offset the AAHUs is unknown at the beginning, as the assumptions and AAHU calculations make the resultant needed mitigation acreage different than that impacted.
 That is because the impacted reef represents combinations of different salinity regimes, while mitigation at the least or most optimal site represent a single salinity regime.
-An initial acreage for the restored mitigation reef was entered, and the HEAT calculation run, with acreage shifting in type from MITMUD to MITREEF by Year 3 according to the assumption previously discussed.
+An initial acreage for the restored mitigation reef was entered, and the certified AAHU calculation run, with cultch acreage shifting from zero percent in year one to 100 percent by Year 3 according to the assumption previously discussed.
 The results of the initial trial acreage were used to guide subsequent iterative trial and error runs, where the acreage was modified until the AAHUs restored converged in a positive value equal to the AAHUs in Table 1.
 This represents a replacement of the AAHUs lost.
 Table 2 shows the full results of the mitigation calculated compared to the impacted values for mitigation at the least and most optimal sites.